 It’s 350 km from Perth and requires at least 4 hours driving one way.

 It is possible to do it as a day trip from Perth.
 There are a few attractions along the way that are worth a stop.

 York is a historic town, which is interesting for a sightseeing walk and to stretch the legs to take a break from driving.
 The empty endless roads that seemingly lead into nothing are also quite interesting for people who are used to driving in bigger cities.

 Once you arrive you can find free parking at Hippo’s Yawn.
-This is an interesting rock formation as well, which resembles to a hippo yawning.
-The highlight if the trip is definitely the Wave Rock.
+This is an interesting rock formation as well, which resembles – you guessed it – a hippo yawning.
+The highlight of the trip is definitely the Wave Rock.

-It is fun to take photos with the 15 m rock, pretending you are riding a big wave.
-Expect to take lots of photos!
+It’s fun to take photos with the 15 m rock, pretending you are riding a big wave.

-If you still have the time you could also visit Mulka’s Cave.
-It is 18 kilometres north of Wave Rock.
-In the cave, you will see some Indigenous rock art in the form of handprints, which is a really special experience to see.
+Within the cave, you’ll find Indigenous rock art in the form of handprints, which is a really special experience to witness.